iantar1/ft_transcendence/README.md

 # ft_transcendence

-A full-stack web project featuring online multiplayer games (Ping-Pong, TicTacToe), real-time chat, and user management.
+A full-stack web project featuring online multiplayer games (Ping-Pong, TicTacToe) and user management.
 This repository is part of an educational project combining backend, frontend, game logic, and real-time communication.

 ---